KorzhCom/EasyData/README.md

 __A:__ Not yet.
 You can add a new [GitHub issue](https://github.com/KorzhCom/EasyData/issues) about that to make it happen faster.

-__Q:__ **I have a question regarding EasyData.
-Where to send it?**
+## Contact us

-__A:__ Feel free to [submit an issue](https://github.com/korzh/EasyData/issues) here.
-We'll try to help you as soon as possible.
+If you want to be the first to know about project updates, just [follow Sergiy on Twitter](https://twitter.com/korzhs).

+If you have a feature request or found a bug in EasyData, please [submit an issue](https://github.com/KorzhCom/EasyData/issues).
+We will try to fix the problem or implement new functionality (if the request is relevant) as soon as possible.
 However, please don't be too demanding with your requests :).
-Remember that EasyData is an open-source project that we maintain in our spare time.
+Remember that EasyData is an open-source project, and we maintain it in our spare time.